noirritchandra/SUFA/README.md

 devtools::install_github("noirritchandra/SUFA", build_vignettes = TRUE)
 ```

-Must set `build_vignettes = TRUE` to install the vignette files
+Setting `build_vignettes = F` leads to considerably faster installation
+but without any vignette.
+To install the vignette files containing
-containing illustrations.
-However, this may take considerably more time
+illustrations, one must set `build_vignettes = TRUE`.
+However, this may
-to install the package.
+take considerably more time to install the package.

 ## Simulation Example